wersja polska (Polish version)

 - Module (anls_xy) contains algorithms to analyze output data (eg. determination of equipotential lines).

-- Module (relax_rz) calculates electrostatic field in 2D cylindrical coordiantes (Z-Rs).
+- Module (relax_rz) calculates electrostatic field in 2D cylindrical coordiantes (Z-R).

 - Module (colormap) does mapping of potential and other calculated values to colours.